SESARLab/mfh-dl-performace-testing/thesis.md

 Apache Druid query execution follows a *Scatter/Gather* [24] approach to retrieve data from the Historical processes;
 The execution flow is the following:

-1. A client submits a query to the Broker (or the Router) via HTTP or by using the Apache Avatica JDBC drivers
+1. A client submits a query to the Broker (or the Router) via HTTP or using the Apache Avatica JDBC drivers.
-1. The Broker identifies which segments are pertinent to the query based on the time interval specified by the query and eventually prune the identified segments based on the `WHERE` clause
+1. The Broker identifies which segments are pertinent to the query based on the time interval specified by the query and eventually prune the identified segments based on the `WHERE` clause.
-1. The Broker forwards the query to the relevant Historical processes
+1. The Broker forwards the query to the relevant Historical processes.
-1. Historicals process each segment in parallel and generate a partial result
+1. Historicals process each segment in parallel and generate a partial result.
-1. The Broker receives partial results from each Historical, merges them into the final results set and returns the data to the caller
+1. The Broker receives partial results from each Historical, merges them into the final results set and returns the data to the caller.

 #### Data model and Storage

-Apache Druid data is organized into *datasources*, similar to relational databases tables: homogenous units of data within the same schema.
+Apache Druid data is organized into *datasources*, similar to relational databases tables: homogenous data units within the same schema.
 A datasource must always include a primary timestamp that Druid stores in the `__time` column of the datasource.
 The primary timestamp is used to partition, sort, and manage the data across the Historical processes.

 Datasources columns are of two types: *dimensions* and *metrics*.
 Dimensions are columns that Druid stores in their original format, and represents the relevant and descriptive attributes of the data; they can be filtered, grouped, and aggregated at query time.
 Metrics are columns that Druid stores in an aggregated form; during ingestion, a user can apply an aggregation function (count, sum, min/max, etc.) to each computed row.

 Datasources are time partitioned: each time interval, for example, a month, is called a chunk;  a chunk is additionally partitioned into one or more segments.
-Formally, a segment is defined as a collection of rows of data, typically 5–10 million, that span an interval of time [25].
+Formally, a *segment* is defined as a collection of rows of data, typically 5–10 million, that span an interval of time [25].
 A segment comprises different files that store various data structures to arrange columns data so that Apache Druid can extract only those needed for a query.
 Depending on the column data type, two compression algorithms, *LZ4* [26] and *Roaring* [27], are used to reduce the cost of storing a column in memory and on disk.
 Deep storage is an external, shared file system accessible by the cluster; Apache Druid uses Deep storage to store segments; typically, in a clustered deployment, Deep storage is a distributed file system like HDFS.
-It's important to note that Druid never accesses the Deep storage at query time: Historical processes load segments from the Deep storage when instructed by the Coordinator and serve them from their local disk as well from memory when the Broker requests a query.
+It is important to note that Druid never accesses the Deep storage at query time: Historical processes load segments from the Deep storage when instructed by the Coordinator and serve them from their local disk as well from memory when the Broker requests a query.

 #### SQL capabilities